Abo-Soile/SOILE-Backend/docs/functions.rst

     storeRow("Message" "Goodbye")
     storeRow("ExtraValue" "Extra")

-    count("RowNumber")       # How many rows in coloumn "RowNumber" contain a value count("ExtraValue")      # How many rows in coloumn "ExtraValue" contain a value count("Message" "Hello") # How many rows in coloumn "Message" contain the value "Hello" average("TestValue")     # Avarage of all values in the TestValue coloumn
+    storesingle("countrows" count("RowNumber"))       # How many rows in coloumn "RowNumber" contain a value storesingle("countExtra" count("ExtraValue"))      # How many rows in coloumn "ExtraValue" contain a value storesingle("countHello" count("Message" "Hello")) # How many rows in coloumn "Message" contain the value "Hello" storesingle("average" average("TestValue"))     # Avarage of all values in the TestValue coloumn

     storeSingle("Single Value" 1234567)